Loading Events

 About the Program

-Featuring live music, visual and performance art, storytelling, dialogue, and more, our “Art as Transformation” program is an innovative public philosophy project that explores the role of art in our everyday lives.
-Inspired by the ancient Greek concept of eudaimonia, the program is structured around key philosophical inquiries and ideas that encourage thought and reflection and spark community conversation about art, its power to catalyze personal, civic, and cultural change, and its relationship to human flourishing and the good life.
+Featuring live music, visual and performance art, storytelling, dialogue, and more, our “Art as Transformation” program is an innovative public philosophy project that explores the role of art in our everyday lives and its relationship to virtue and human flourishing.
+Inspired by the ancient Greek concept of eudaimonia, the program is structured around key philosophical inquiries and ideas that invite people to experience the transformative power of art and reflect on why and how it contributes to good living.

 • concrete man statue